-- Mixed-use developments with upper level commercial and residential uses are encouraged if site conditions, site context and planning provision allows. - When siting a restricted retail use on a corner site, it is preferred the premise frontage addresses both streets.
-If addressing both streets is impossible, the premises should address the road with the higher hierarchical status. - Buildings are encouraged to be located with a minimum setback from the street and provide an active street interface.
-As a result, car parking should be located to support the active street frontage, either internally (i.e. on the ground level or in the basement) or at the rear of the building with dedicated entrance points to the premise.
+- When sitting a restricted retail use on a corner site, it is preferred the premise frontage addresses both streets.
+If addressing both streets is impossible, the premises should address the higher order road. - Buildings are encouraged to be located with a minimum setback from the street and provide an active street interface.
+Car parking should be located to support the active street frontage, either at the rear of the building with dedicated entrance points to the premises, or in the basement. - Multilevel built forms with compatible and mixed land uses are encouraged in strategic sites or precincts.